-On December 8, 2018 Rediscover Martinsville invites you to join them in downtown Martinsville for one of our very favorite events of the year - the Martinsville Cookie Stroll!
+On December 9, 2023, Rediscover Martinsville invites you to join them in downtown Martinsville for one of our very favorite events of the year - the Martinsville Cookie Stroll!
 So, what's the Cookie Stroll all about and how does it work?
 Well, it's a day of fun for cookie lovers for sure, but also for those who simply like to explore and enjoy a beautiful downtown filled with seasonal holiday decorations and entertainment.

-We encourage everyone to pick up a Cookie Passport ticket early - the event is almost always a complete sell-out - but here's why you might consider spending at least part of your Saturday in Martinsville, even if you DON'T have a Cookie Passport. . .
+We encourage everyone to pick up a Cookie Passport ticket early - the event is almost always a complete sell-out - but here are a couple of pro tips for Cookie Stroll:

 - Many of the Art Sanctuary's resident artists will also be on hand in their studios offering fine art for sale, which always makes a wonderful gift!

 - Stop in at local shops around the downtown area.
 Some will have refreshments available (even for non-passport holders) as well as great holiday deals.
 The Sterling Butterfly features jewelry artist Pam Hurst's unique designs, including Indiana-themed pieces.
 De Lyn Jewelry features a variety of jewelry and ladies' accessories.
 Berries and Ivy Country Store features fun home decor, jewelry, textiles and hand-painted gourds and don't miss Reinvention with beautifully reimagined furniture and home decor items.
 Several other shops will be open as well!
 Don't miss Her Boutique on Washington Street, The Painted Cottage on Morgan Street, and more.
 Pop into The Glazed Gypsy to create your own work of art, or schedule a party for your family or friends!

 - Live entertainment, including Christmas carolers, can also be found throughout the day at many of the shops and other locations around town that are serving as cookie stops, as well outdoors along the route - all entertainment is free and open to all.
 Be sure to catch the talented local dancers from Studio J2 Dance - they'll be doing live window displays at the studio on North Main Street throughout the day and performing at the Art Sanctuary along with several other talented young performers.

 - Llamas!
 Yes - llamas.
 Pet them, take a llama selfie, simply enjoy these friendly, docile animals.
 The local 4-H llama club will be on hand with several llamas (and alpacas, too!) for you to meet.